This is the final stage in enforcing school enrolment: after you have assessed the

-Should a school attendance officer form the view that court proceedings are the most appropriate course of action, they should refer the matter to the wellbeing, health and engagement division of the Department for a final decision.
+If you form the view that court proceedings are the most appropriate course of action, you should refer the matter to the Wellbeing, Health and Engagement Division for a final decision.

-- they have evidence or reliable records of decisions that involved the exercise of some discretion or
+- you have evidence or reliable records of decisions that involved the exercise of some discretion

 - the consideration of information or excuses provided by the parent.